cobilab/RFSC/README.md

 RFSC is a Reference-Free Sequence Classification Tool that using machine learning classifiers relies on an ensemble of experts in order to provide efficient classification in metagenomic contexts.

+# System Requirements

+Laptop computer running Linux Ubuntu (for example, 18.04 LTS or higher) with GCC (https://gcc.gnu.org), Conda (https://docs.conda.io) and CMake (https://cmake.org) installed.
+The hardware must contain at least 32 GB of RAM, and a 800 GB disk.
+In the case of the this, if the database is not re-built, it is only needed near 10 GB of space.
+Furthermore, to perform installation correctly, docker and docker compose must be installed in the system (https://docs.docker.com/engine/install/ubuntu/).

 ## <b>Installation</b>